mezzio/mezzio/docs/book/reference/migration/to-v2.md

   request argument is optional).

-Both styles of middleware may be piped directly to the middleware pipeline or as routed middleware within Expressive.
+Both styles of middleware may be piped directly to the middleware pipeline or as routed middleware within Mezzio.
 In each case, you can invoke the next middleware layer using `$delegate->process($request)`.

-In Expressive 2.0, `Application` will continue to accept the legacy double-pass signature, but will require that you either:
+In Mezzio 2.0, `Application` will continue to accept the legacy double-pass signature, but will require that you either:

 - Provide a `$responsePrototype` (a `ResponseInterface` instance) to the `Application` instance prior to piping or routing such middleware.
-- Decorate the middleware in a `Zend\Stratigility\Middleware\CallableMiddlewareWrapper` instance (which also requires a `$responsePrototype`).
+- Decorate the middleware in a `Laminas\Stratigility\Middleware\CallableMiddlewareWrapper` instance (which also requires a `$responsePrototype`).

-If you use `Zend\Expressive\Container\ApplicationFactory` to create your `Application` instance, a response prototype will be injected for you from the outset.
+If you use `Mezzio\Container\ApplicationFactory` to create your `Application` instance, a response prototype will be injected for you from the outset.